actano/lake-rules/make/htdocs.md

                 dependencies: [<jade.includes>]

-the jade file is compiled to a html file in the build directory at the same location. the relative location of the component build directory (componentDir) is passed to the jade template. the optional dependencies are make prerequisites of the target.
+The Jade file is compiled to a HTML file in the build directory at the same location.
+The relative location of the component build directory (componentDir) is passed to the Jade template.
+Optional dependencies are make prerequisites of the target.